In this guide we’ll look at the best laser levels for the UK market.

 This is an easy to use laser line that provides a very clear green beam making it perfect for use in bright conditions and outdoors.

-Bosch PCL 20 Cross Line Laser Level Review
+Bosch Cross Line Laser Universal Level 3 Review

-The Bosch PCL 20 Cross Line Laser Level is the best laser level for ease of use and accuracy.
+The Bosch Cross Line Laser Universal Level 3 is the best laser level for ease of use and accuracy.
 It makes DIY jobs that much easier and helps you to achieve extremely accurate results.

 This laser line is the ideal tool for hanging pictures, putting up shelves or kitchen cabinets, tiling and a whole range of DIY jobs where you want precise results.
 This self levelling laser can also help you get difficult angles right, such as when putting up banisters or creating a picture gallery on the stairs.

-The cross line laser features five different operating modes: horizontal, vertical or inclined lines, as well as crossed lines and plumb point transfer.
+The cross line laser features operating modes for horizontal, vertical, as well as crossed lines, slope and plumb point transfer.
 The unit is self-levelling allowing you to work on uneven surfaces.
 It is easy to set the level to the desired mode with a simple one button function.
 The instruction manual that comes with the tool is clear and easy to understand.

-The laser measure comes with a wall holder and is also compatible with most tripods.
-It is also supplied with batteries and a protective case.
+The laser measure comes with a 1.5 m tripod.
+It is also supplied with batteries and a protective bag.